23RoMax/23Ros-digest/content/library/_index.md

 # Currently Reading

 > I tend to read too many books at a time.
-By nature I somehow developed the habit of only reading one genre at a time which makes it much easier to "book hop"
+By nature I somehow developed the habit of only reading one book within one genre at a time which makes it much easier to "book hop"

 - Terry Brooks, The Sword of Shannara
 - Daniel Lieberman, Exercised